charan300804/GyanSetu/README.md

     npm install
     ```

-2.  **Seed the Database**:
+2.  **Seed the Database (Optional)**:
-    To populate Firestore with initial sample data (e.g., users, courses), first add data to the arrays in `src/lib/seed-db.ts`, then run:
+    To populate Firestore with initial sample data (e.g., users, courses), add data to the arrays in `src/lib/seed-db.ts`, then run:
     ```bash
     npm run db:seed
     ```
-    This will create the necessary users and collections in your Firestore database.
-Note: by default the seed file is empty.
+    Note: By default, the seed file is empty.
+Add data to it before running the command if you want sample content.

 ---

-### Step 5: Run the Application
+### Step 6: Run the Application

 You can now start the development server: